tamoshius/example-vue-project/README.md

 Visit the Chrome Web Store to get the [Vue Dev Tools extension](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd)  for helping debug Vue.js applications.

-Once installed, Open Chrome dev tools and got to the "Vue" tab.
+Once installed, Open Chrome dev tools and go to the "Vue" tab.

+#### Vuex Tab
+If you click on the "Vuex" tab, you can see all data from the store in the right pane.
+Click the `export button` to copy the data to the clipboard.
+Click the `import button` and paste the clipboard data there.

+For example, you can alter the *accessToken* to something invalid (to simulate an expired *oauth access_token* without waiting on actual expiration) in the pasted data.
+Then click the `import button` again and the Vuex store will live update.
+Now you can confirm that the automatic refreshToken interceptor works.